weldontgreen/weldontgreen.github.io/_course/10-drill.md

 ---
-title: Claiming a ticket
+title: How to craft a drill
 permalink: /course/10-drill/
 author_profile: false
 sidebar:
   nav: course
 toc: true
-  toc_label: How to use the ticket system
+toc_label: How to craft a drill
 toc_icon: wrench
 ---

 ## What is a drill?